bitrise-io/devcenter/_articles/en/monitoring/analyzing-your-app-s-data-with-trace.md

 ## Application performance overview

-On the Trace Overview dashboard, you can periodically check on the performance of your apps over a selected period of time.
+Log in to Trace and click **Overview** on the left to get to the Trace dashboard.
+On this page, you can check the performance of your apps over a selected period of time.
 This serves to give you a view on the shifts and trends in the app’s performance.

 The data is displayed in separate widgets, with each widget focusing on a different metric.
 Depending on how often you wish to check in on your apps, you can select one of the supported digest views: